-Torsten and Sascha, the gay couple chefs behind the food blog “Die Jungs kochen und backen” (engl.: “The guys cook and bake”), love to spend time together in the kitchen.
-Cooking and baking are their passions and they love to do it together.
-The two gay guys are living in Cologne, Germany in their dream-apartment with a lovely view of the famous Cathedral.
-We love to follow their posts on social media and now we just received their newly released cookbook.
-Enjoy our story of Torsten and Sascha on Couple of Men and learn more about how the Gay Food Bloggers from Cologne is facing the challenge as LGBTQ+ business owners together.
+Support LGBT couple-operated travel businesses around the world!
+We love to travel to us unknown countries and cultures.
+An important part of our trip planning is to dive into the culinary culture of a gay-friendly destination.
+Karl loves to test good burgers.
+Daan focuses on vegetarian options, especially from Italian cuisine.
+And, of course, we are taking some of the best recipes back home to cook for our friends and us.
+Torsten and Sascha, the gay couple chefs behind the food blog “Die Jungs kochen und backen” (Engl.: “The guys cook and bake”), love to spend time together in the kitchen.
+Cooking and baking are their passions, and they love to do them together.
+The two gay guys live in Cologne, Germany, in their dream apartment with a lovely view of the famous Cathedral.
+We love to follow their posts on social media, and now we just received their newly released cookbook.
+Enjoy our story of Torsten and Sascha on Couple of Men and learn more about how the Gay Food Bloggers from Cologne face the challenge of LGBTQ+ business owners together.

 Gay Food Bloggers from Cologne, Germany

-The two gay guys met in a part of our life when both were out of and nowhere near the need for a new relationship – as so often in life nothing comes the way we expect it to, right?
-Today, they are a couple for over 12 years and are officially married since 2018, just a year after same-sex marriage was only legalized in Germany in 2017.
+The two gay guys met in a part of our life when both were out of and nowhere near the need for a new relationship – as so often in life, nothing comes the way we expect it to, right?
+But, today, they are a couple for over 12 years and are officially married since 2018, just a year after same-sex marriage was only legalized in Germany in 2017.

 “We are Torsten and Sascha.
-Together we live in Cologne, Germany in our dream-apartment with a lovely view of our famous Cathedral.
-We met in a part of our life, we both were out of and nowhere near the need for a new relationship – as so often in life nothing comes the way you expect it to!
-Now we are a couple for over 12 years and are married for eight years already!
-Ok, technically we are “married” since 2018 because just two years ago we are able to marry legally in Germany.”
+Together, we live in Cologne, Germany, in our dream apartment with a lovely view of our famous Cathedral.
+We met in a moment of our lives when we both were out of and nowhere near the need for a new relationship – as so often in life, nothing comes the way you expect it to!
+So now we are a couple for over 12 years and are married for eight years already!
+Ok, technically, we are “married” since 2018 because just two years ago we can marry legally in Germany.”

 From the ‘internet thing’ to their own cooking book.
 The story of gay food bloggers from Cologne continues.

 “After a short period of time, we discovered that we both love to be in the kitchen.
-Cooking and baking are our passions and we love to do it together!
-Friends and family constantly asked for recipes and in 2012 we decided to put them into that “internet thing”.
-Over the years it grew bigger and bigger especially in Germany and suddenly we became food bloggers.”
+Cooking and baking are our passions, and we love to do them together!
+Friends and family constantly asked for recipes, and in 2012 we decided to put them into that “internet thing.”
+Over the years, it grew bigger and bigger, especially in Germany, and suddenly, we became food bloggers.”

 Cooking, Baking, and Blogging together

-“Our gay couple food blog is called “Die Jungs kochen und backen“, which means “The guys cook and bake”, as our friends always call us simply “the guys” or “the boys”.
+“Our gay couple food blog is called “Die Jungs kochen und backen,” which means “The guys cook and bake,” as our friends always call us simply “the guys” or “the boys.”
 And we are so proud of what we achieve together.
-And we are so excited to talk about our newest achievement: Our own cookbook!
-“Kiss & Cook – Die Gay Edition“.
+And we are so excited to talk about our newest achievement: Our cookbook!
+“Kiss & Cook – Die Gay Edition.”
 Cooking together, enjoying together, that’s the motto of our cooking book.
 And the best thing is: it is a cookbook set specially made for gay couples.
-Because with the cookbook set each partner cooks his part of the dish without interfering in the cooking of his partner.”
+Because with the cookbook set, each partner cooks his part of the dish without interfering in the cooking of his partner.”

 But traveling is not the only thing the two guys have in common.
 Which brings us to their connection to their gay travel storytelling strongly connected to food stories – like just another Couple of Men.

 “Our second passion became to travel the world – in the end, this is deeply connected with our love for great food.
-Every culture also brings a typical kind of food and we want to discover as many as possible.
+Every culture also brings a typical kind of food, and we want to discover as many as possible.
 So, a few years ago we also started to create more travel content like food- and travel guides.
 Especially on social media we love to take with us our followers on a trip and a part of it is always “traveling as a gay couple” and we show our love openly and proudly!
-In 2020, we started with a second Instagram channel dedicated to us as a gay couple traveling with less focus on food (but it is in our nature so a bit food is there, too) it is called @theguys_outandabout.
-We hope to share our love and are able to connect with fellow gay couples on social media.”
+In 2020, we started with a second Instagram channel dedicated to us as a gay couple traveling with less focus on food (but it is in our nature, so a bit of food is there, too) it is called @theguys_outandabout.
+We hope to share our love and can connect with fellow gay couples on social media.”

 Germany, the home country of castles, sausages, beer, and, of course, cars.
 Lesbian, gay, and queer travelers should visit Berlin, Munich, Hamburg, and Frankfurt, as these are considered to be the biggest and gay-friendliest cities in Germany.
 But there is more, in fact, over 60 annual LGBT Pride events all around the country.